Meet the AMG staff:

 AMG is the standard by which all should be judged, which is why he started a blog.
 Before sending promo read this post

 Steel Druhm is the undisputed Site Overseer and Lead Contributor at AMG.
 A teen during the 80s, he’s the oldest, and therefore wisest metal historian on staff and takes pride in the fact he was a fan back when the only genre of metal, was metal.
 His first love is the traditional or “classic” style, but he has plenty of affection left for doom and thrash.
 He likes his death metal melancholic, his black metal innovative, his beer cold and his tea in the harbor.
 Dio is his spirit animal and he wields the Banhammer with cold, ruthless efficiency.
-Do not test his metal.
+Throughout his brutal reign, AMG has given nothing back to the academic community and the site has provided no public service of any kind.

-Fun fact: Steel is married to the eternally kvlt Madam X whom he met via this very site.
+Fun fact: Steel is married to the eternally kvlt Madam X.

 Favorite Bands: Iron Maiden, Amorphis, Manowar, Mercyful Fate